nathanmandell99/todo-cli/README.md

 ## 📎 Notes
 - Performance is linear with file size because the whole CSV is read each time.
-- This project was mainly a learning exercise in Rust CLI ergonomics; contributions are welcome!
+- This project was mainly a learning exercise in Rust CLI ergonomics.